john9francis/gradschool-database/README.md

 # Future Work

-- Add a way to delete schools, programs, or career paths
+- Add a way to delete schools or career paths
 - Add a method for marking schools applied or not yet applied for
 - Add a new table called "more_info" where the user can add extra info about a program like tuition cost, credits required, etc.
+- Add a better user interface like in a web or mobile app